idris-lang/Idris-dev/docs/guides/type-providers-ffi.rst

     -- the readInt function is left as an exercise

-We assume that whoever's compiling the library knows the size of size\_t, so we'll just ask them!
+We assume that whoever's compiling the library knows the size of ``size_t``, so we'll just ask them!
 (Don't worry, we'll get it ourselves later.)
 Then, if their response can be converted to an integer, we present ``Provide sizeTSize`` as the result of our IO action; or if it can't, we signal a failure.
 (This will then become a compile-time error.)

 Now we can use this IO action as a type provider: